-Over several years of experience, I have noticed that many successful organizations tend to use the same broad strategies to navigate the transition successfully.
+Over several years of experience, I have noticed that many successful organizations tend to use the same broad strategies to navigate their IT service transitions successfully.
 The purpose of this article is to expose and elaborate on these strategies to benefit other organizations.

 Decision-Making and Buy-In

-The first factor to consider is the process by which the organization selects its managed services provider (MSP).
+The first factor to consider is the process by which the organization selects its managed IT support services provider.
 In general, organizations should give this decision the same level of weight and consideration as any other business decision with similar costs and impact.
 Every organization’s process is different, but it needs to match the level of relative investment.
 Common steps include:

 - Getting budgetary approval from the Chief Financial Officer